stellar/stellar-protocol/ecosystem/README.md

   Team.
 If enough the approval requirements are met by SEP team members, the SEP will move towards `FCP`.
 Otherwise, it'll regress to a `Draft`.
 * **FCP** — A SEP that has entered a Final Comment Period (FCP).
-After one week has passed, during which any new concerns should be addressed, the SEP's status will become `Active` or `Final`, depending on the content of the SEP.
+After one week has passed, during which any new concerns should be addressed, the SEP's status will become `Active`.
-* **Active** - An actively maintained SEP that is intended for immediate adoption by the entire ecosystem by its author(s), and if it is a Standard, by SDF as well.
+* **Active** - An actively maintained SEP that is intended for immediate adoption by the entire ecosystem.
 Additional updates may be made without changing the SEP number.
-* **Final** - A finalized SEP that is intended for immediate adoption by the entire ecosystem by its author(s), and if it is a Standard, by SDF as well.
-A final SEP should only be updated to correct errata.
+* **Final** - A finalized SEP that is being used in live products and will not be changed aside from minor errata.

 ### Additional Statuses
 * **Rejected** - A Standards SEP that has been formally rejected by the SEP Team, and will not be